 - High cholesterol

-The best way to prevent claudication is to maintain a healthy lifestyle.
+The best way to prevent leg pain due to peripheral artery disease is to maintain a healthy lifestyle.
 That means:

 - Eat foods that are low in saturated fat.

 - Get regular exercise — but check with your care provider about what type and how much is best for you.